Tool use by sea otters: Development

 Sea otter development is marked by a six-month-long dependency period.
 Once an otter has adult-like swimming and diving behavior, can procure food by itself, and self-groom, it is considered independent.
 Until then, otter pups spend all of their time with their mothers.
 This is exacerbated by the fact that for the first three months of life, otter pups cannot swim or dive effectively.
 They are born with a natal pelage that differs in color and structure from adult pelage and is incredibly buoyant.
 This prevents them from submerging their bodies underwater and must be held or anchored to kelp.

 Sea otter pups display a propensity for manipulating objects between their paws and regularly pound rocks and little bits of coral against their bodies in a random and curious manner.
 According to some of the earlier otter behavior biologists, Hall and Schaller, this, "tendency to manipulate and pound is far from stereotyped in its application and seems to prove the basis for learning the use of tools in feeding behavior".
-The first indications of tool use are observed at 5 weeks of age when pups will slap their forepaws against their chest.
-By ten weeks of age, they attempt consecutive dives with the same rock as they learn to swim.

 Social transmission

 Otters forage independently, except for females with offspring, who feed with their single young.
 Twins are observed but very rare.
 This allows for the mother otters to focus their attention on the pup, especially because mating occurs without pair bonding, so the father of the pup is not present.
-Pups express the same preferences in tools, technique, and diet as their mothers, which is potential evidence of vertical social transmission.
-Overall, stone behavior likely also has a genetic component - this follows from the development of this behaviour in the absence of models, and from the fact that stone behavior occurs across a wide range of otter species.
+Pups express the same preferences in tools, technique, and diet as their mothers, which is evidence of vertical social transmission.
+It has been observed that if a pup has not been taught by its mom to use tools by three years of age, it will never use tools as an adult.
+In addition, pups that are taught to use tools spend years refining their techniques.

 Mother otters appear to make sacrifices in order to help their pups.
 In Prince William Sound it was observed that, "the diet of females with pups was often of poor quality because the mothers frequently foraged on prey items that are easily captured by pups".
+Georg Steller wrote that "their love for their young is so intense that they expose themselves to the most manifest danger of death.
+When taken away from them, they cry bitterly, like a small child, and grieve so much that, as we have observed from rather authentic cases, after ten to fourteen days they grow as lean as a skeleton, become sick and feeble, and will not leave the shore."

+Sea otters show variation in their foraging techniques, with some examples of horizontal transmission within groups as well, such as the sudden spread of smooth lumpfish hunting among Amchitka Island sea otters.
+Other sea otters will dig trenches up to four feet long to hunt clams.